strategicdata/pmhc-mds-spec/doc/form-creation.rst

 Not stated/missing codes
 ------------------------

-Not stated/missing codes (often code 9 or 99) are not to be available as a valid answers to questions but is intended for use:
+Not stated/missing codes (normally code 9, 99, 999 or 9999) are not to be
+available as a valid answers to questions but is intended for use:

 * Primarily when importing data from other data collections that do not contain mappable data.